 Millennials working in 2020 are facing the biggest burnout record in history.
 Due to fierce competition, higher cost of living and lower pay, millennials are working all day to make ends meet.
 Listen to your body, take a break.
 Your business is like your baby, sometimes, you need a babysitter and you need a break.

 Promise yourself a vacation once a year.
 It need not be expensive, just make sure you take a few days off to unwind and do the things you like.
 Even while working, make sure you get up and take a stroll around your office space.
 Grab a ‘chai’, call a friend or just meditate.

 4. Keep a productivity chart

 Running a small business means having to deal with over 100 tasks a day.
 You are putting out fires, dealing with customer complaints, and uncertainty.

 “Jack of all trades and master of none”.
 Don’t be that.
 Delegate work to others.
 You don’t necessarily have to do everything yourself.
-Most of the entrepreneurs face burnout because they take up everything.
+Most entrepreneurs face burnout because they take up everything.

 Multitasking is an entrepreneurial virtue, but it is important that you delegate tasks to others.
 Choose the right people for the role and also learn to trust people.

 Delegation helps your company function efficiently and also lets you find the work-life balance to help business go as usual.
 Do your job as the leader of the company rather than getting into the specifics of every role.

 At Instamojo, our core idea is to help entrepreneurs sell easily.
 On our platform, you can set up your dream business from scratch, and let us handle the rest while you work to maintain a work-life balance.
 In fact, we got a new and improved look, just to help you with that.